-- Flights from and to the United Kingdom have resumed. - All arrivals must compete a Passenger Locator Form up to 24 hours before arrival. - Entry is permitted for: - o Estonian citizens and their family members; - Citizens and residents of the EU, Schengen and the microstates, and individuals with a long-stay visa and their family members, with no symptoms; - Residents of Australia, Japan, New Zealand, Rwanda, Singapore, South Korea, Thailand and Uruguay, with no symptoms; - Citizens of other foreign states arriving from countries not listed above for work or studies: - Subject to 10-day quarantine; - The employer or educational institution must provide transport for the employee or student on their arrival in Estonia and ensure that they comply with the 10-day compulsory restriction on freedom of movement; - The employer or educational institution ensures that the employee or student undergoes two SARS-CoV-2 tests.
-The first test must be administered on their arrival and the second on the 10 day after their arrival; - The employee or student is not allowed to start working and studying respectively for the first 10 days following their arrival in Estonia; - The employee or student can start work and studies respectively from the 11th day since their arrival on the condition that their second coronavirus SARS-CoV-2 test was negative. - Effective 15 24 January 2021: - Arrivals from the following countries are subject to mandatory 10-day quarantine: Andorra, Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Latvia (see exemptions above), Liechtenstein, Lithuania, (see exemptions above), Luxembourg, Malta, Monaco, the Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, Uruguay and Vatican. - Arrivals from the following countries are not subject to mandatory 10-day quarantine: Australia, Finland, Greece, Iceland, New Zealand, Rwanda, Singapore and Thailand.
+- Lithuania, Luxembourg, Malta, Monaco, the Netherlands, Poland, Portugal, Romania, Rwanda, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and Vatican, and all other third countries. - Arrivals from the following countries are not subject to mandatory 10-day quarantine: Australia, Bulgaria, Croatia, Denmark, Finland, Germany, Greece, Iceland, Liechtenstein, New Zealand, Norway, Singapore, South Korea and Thailand. - Travellers aged over 10 years arriving from the United Kingdom are required to present a negative result of a COVID-19 test carried out no more than 72 hours prior to arrival (or on arrival if necessary). - This also applies to travellers who have transited through the UK. - Passengers coming from the United Kingdom must still self-isolate for 14 days after the arrival.
+The 14-day self-isolation period may be shortened if the person takes another test on the seventh day after arrival and if both tests are negative. - All arrivals must compete a Passenger Locator Form up to 24 hours before arrival. - Entry is permitted for: - Estonian citizens and their family members: - Citizens and residents of the EU, Schengen and the microstates, and individuals with a long-stay visa and their family members, with no symptoms; - Residents of Australia, New Zealand, Rwanda, Singapore, South Korea and Thailand with no symptoms; - Citizens of other foreign states arriving from countries not listed above for work or studies: - Subject to 10-day quarantine; - The employer or educational institution must provide transport for the employee or student on their arrival in Estonia and ensure that they comply with the 10-day compulsory restriction on freedom of movement; - The employer or educational institution ensures that the employee or student undergoes two SARS-CoV-2 tests.
+The first test must be administered on their arrival and the second on the 10 day after their arrival: - The employee or student is not allowed to start working and studying respectively for the first 10 days following their arrival in Estonia; - The employee or student can start work and studies respectively from the 11th day since their arrival on the condition that their second coronavirus SARS-CoV-2 test was negative.